Content Detail

 Prefers a moist, well-drained soil.
 Do not prune elm trees between mid-April and mid-October to avoid transmission of Dutch Elm Disease.

-May be attacked by spongy moth (formerly known as gypsy moth), Japanese beetle, and elm leaf beetle.
+May be attacked by spongy moth, Japanese beetle, and elm leaf beetle.
 Very good resistance to Dutch elm disease and resistance to elm yellows.

 Donate